wjakethompson/wjakethompson.com/content/about/header/index.md

 Kansas, a part of the [Achievement and Assessment Institute](https://aai.ku.edu/).
-I primarily work on the [Dynamic Learning Maps](https://dynamiclearningmaps.org/) alternate assessment and other grant-funded projects such as the [Innovations in Science Map, Assessment, and Report Technologies (I-SMART)](https://ismart.works) project.
+I primarily work on the [Dynamic Learning Maps](https://dynamiclearningmaps.org/) alternate assessment and other grant-funded projects such as the R package [measr](https://measr.info) for estimating and evaluating diagnostic classification models.
 I completed my PhD in Educational Psychology & Research at the University of Kansas with an emphasis in Research, Evaluation, Measurement, and Statistics.
 My research interests are in the areas of R programming and psychometrics,